The Challenge (TV series): The Challenge: Untold History

 The Challenge: Untold History is a six-part documentary about The Challenge.
-It will feature over 30 former competitors and several celebrity fans, discussing the show and telling behind the scenes stories.
-It premiered on Wednesday, September 21, 2022 on MTV.
+It featured over 30 former competitors and several celebrity fans, discussing the show and telling behind the scenes stories.
+It premiered on September 21, 2022, on MTV.
 A sneak preview was shown during the Unscripted portion of the 2022 MTV Movie & TV Awards.

+The Challenge: Home Turf

+The Challenge: Home Turf is a YouTube docuseries which premiered on January 29, 2024.
+The docuseries focuses on eight cast members visiting their hometown and sharing stories about their career and upbringing.